groovemonkey/project-based-kubernetes/projects/wordpress/Project-Instructions.md

 Get a shell inside the mysql container, log into mysql, and set up the DB:

+    kubectl get pods
-    kubectl exec -it mysql-h2nsl -- bash
+    kubectl exec -it mysql-abcde -- bash    # replace mysql-abcde with the actual pod name

-    mysql -u root -p # use the root password you created earlier
+    # use the root password you created earlier (secrets/wp-mysql-secrets.yaml)
+    mysql -u root -p

+    # In your mysql shell:
+    CREATE DATABASE wordpress;

 Ctrl-d to get back out.